alexanderkiel/lens-auth/README.md

 * `TOKEN_STORE` - how to store the generated tokens.
 Currently `atom` and `riak` are supported
 * `RIAK_HOST` and `RIAK_PORT` - **Must** be specified if token-store is `riak`
 * `RIAK_BUCKET` - the name of the riak bucket to store generated tokens in (defaults to `auth`)
+* `EXPIRE` - the time in seconds after which a token expires

 If you have [foreman][4] installed you can create an `.env` file listing the environment vars specified above and just type `foreman start`.